-A recent study on contraceptive use by the World Health Organisation found that whilst condoms are typically more than 98% effective in preventing pregnancy and STIs, in practice, this was more like 85% due to improper use.
+A study on contraceptive use by the World Health Organisation found that whilst condoms are typically more than 98% effective in preventing pregnancy and STIs, in practice, this was more like 85% due to improper use.

 To help you avoid this, we’ve put together ten common errors you can avoid when using condoms to ensure maximum protection.

 1. Incorrect Storage

 Condoms should always we kept in storage conditions in accordance with the packaging.

 Typically it’s recommended to keep condoms in an area that is:

 - Out of direct sunlight

 You also want to ensure they’re easily accessible so the classic bedside drawer works on multiple levels.

 If you don’t wear a condom from the very start of having intercourse (I.e. before you start) then your level of protection decreases significantly.